Grant Jackson (politician)

-Grant Jackson (born 1997) is a Canadian politician, who was elected to the Legislative Assembly of Manitoba in the 2023 Manitoba general election.
-He represented the district of Spruce Woods as a member of the Progressive Conservative Party of Manitoba.
+Grant Jackson (born 1997) is a Canadian politician, who currently serves as a Conservative Party of Canada Member of Parliament for the riding Brandon—Souris, having been elected in the 2025 federal election.
+Jackson previously served in the Legislative Assembly of Manitoba, having been elected at the 2023 Manitoba general election to represent the district of Spruce Woods as a member of the Progressive Conservative Party of Manitoba.

 Jackson graduated with a Bachelor of Arts degree from Brandon University.
-He worked for Larry Maguire, the Member of Parliament for Brandon—Souris.
+He previously worked for Larry Maguire, the Member of Parliament for Brandon—Souris, his predecessor.

 On October 24, 2023, he was appointed as the Shadow Minister for Manitoba Hydro and as the Shadow Minister for the Public Utilities Board.

-On March 24, 2025, Jackson resigned his seat in the provincial legislature in order to stand successfully for the Conservative Party of Canada in Brandon—Souris for the 2025 Canadian federal election.
+On March 24, 2025, Jackson resigned his Legislative Assembly seat in order to run federally.